-Under the no Project alternative, existing shellfish culture operations would remain and other permitting processes for new culture in the bay (i.e., the Coast Project) would likely continue.
+Under the no Project alternative, existing shellfish culture operations would remain and other permitting processes for new culture in the bay would likely continue.
 Hence, under the no Project alternative, there would be a similar potential for the type of environmental effects described in this EIR, but at a lower magnitude and within a smaller spatial extent.
-Levels of significance of the impacts of the Project and alternatives are presented in Table 17.

-Table 17.
-Levels of Significance of the Project and Alternatives for Potential Hydrology and Water Quality Impacts
+Table 4.10-1.
+Levels of Significance of the Project and Alternatives for Energy

-Impact Project Alternative 1: Subtidal Culture Only Alternative 2: Intertidal Culture Only Alternative 3: No Project WQ-1: Petroleum spills.
-LSM LSM LSM NI WQ-2: Pollutant/contaminant remobilization.
-LS LS LS NI WQ-3: Alteration of circulation patterns.
-LS LS LS NI WQ-4: Changes to the abundance of suspended organic matter.
-LS LS LS NI
+Impact Project Alternative 1 Alternative 2 Alternative 3: No Project WQ-1: Minimize fuel and petroleum spill risks LSM LSM LSM NI WQ-2: Pollutant/contaminant remobilization LS LS LS NI

+Impact Project Alternative 1 Alternative 2 Alternative 3: No Project WQ-3: Alteration of circulation patterns LS LS LS NI WQ-4: Changes to the abundance of suspended organic matter LS LS LS NI